 Since its inception, the school has graduated many well-known figures of the 20th century, including Sterling Brown, H. Naylor Fitzhugh, Nannie Helen Burroughs, Charles R. Drew, William H. Hastie, Charles Hamilton Houston, Robert Heberton Terrell, Benjamin O. Davis, Jr., Paul Capel, III, Robert C. Weaver, and James E. Bowman and others.
 Its faculty included Anna Julia Cooper, Kelly Miller, Mary Church Terrell, A.A.
-Birch Jr., Carter G. Woodson, and Julia Evangeline Brooks, who was also a graduate of the school.
-Among its principals were Cooper, Richard Greener, Mary Jane Patterson, and Robert Heberton Terrell.
-A number of teachers and principals held Ph.D. degrees.
+Birch Jr., Carter G. Woodson, and Julia Evangeline Brooks, a school graduate.
+Cooper, Richard Greener, Mary Jane Patterson, and Robert Heberton Terrell were principals.
+Many teachers and principals held Ph.D. degrees.

-Up until the 1954 Supreme Court Case Brown v.
-Board of Education that ruled for integration of public schools, Fairfax County, Virginia, had no secondary schools for Black students.
-Dunbar and several other District of Columbia public schools were able to accept Black students from the county before that time.
+Until the 1954 Supreme Court Case Brown v.
+Board of Education ruled for integrating public schools, Fairfax County, Virginia, had no secondary schools for Black students.
+Dunbar and several other District of Columbia public schools could accept Black students from the county before that time.
 In the 21st century, Dunbar is similar to its namesakes in Baltimore, Maryland, Fort Worth, Texas, and others; the majority Black student body with the local African American community.
-All three schools are also highly regarded for their athletic programs within their respective school district in the sports of football, basketball, and track.
+All three schools are also highly regarded for their athletic programs within their respective school district in football, basketball, and track sports.
 There is also a Paul Laurence Dunbar High School in Lexington, Kentucky.